NZA-Just-GIS/THOLCADS-Zoning/DATA_DOWNLOAD/README.md

 - `BAR_GRAPHS` - bar graph TIFFs produced in `06_bar_graphs.R`.
 - `SHAPES` - Esri Shapefile and GeoJSON file produced in `07_gis_files_map.R`.
-- `TABLES` - Tables produced in `scripts` folder.
+- `TABLES` - Tables produced in the `scripts` folder.
 See the README file in that folder for more information.

 # Correspondence